-Waqas is completing his postgraduate studies in Neuroscience at King's College London, where he is investigating multidisciplinary approaches to the treatment of chronic pain.
-His research was selected by the ISAP to be presented at the World Pain Congress in Amsterdam.
-Another strand of his research focuses on cognitive flexibility, and his research interviews with world-leading brain scientists include Daniel Levitin, Ray Kurzweil, Noam Chomsky, Rand Spiro, Douglas Hofstadter and Iain McGilchrist.
+Waqas completed his postgraduate studies in Neuroscience at King's College London, where he investigated multidisciplinary approaches to the treatment of chronic pain.
+His research was published by the peer-reviewed journal The Indian Practitioner and selected by the IASP to be presented at the 2021 World Pain Congress.

 Born and raised in Britain, Waqas has since lived in several countries across Europe, Africa, the Middle East and South Asia.
 For five years he was a diplomatic journalist and publisher, namely as Global Correspondent at FIRST Magazine, where his exclusive interviews included the Presidents of Egypt, Sudan, Liberia, Sri Lanka and Guyana and the Prime Ministers of Ethiopia, Malta, Romania and Mauritius.
 He was also editor of the Official Reports for the Commonwealth Heads of Government Meetings (2011-2015) and has advised numerous clients on international communications campaigns.

 Waqas holds a Masters degree in the History of International Relations from the London School of Economics (LSE) and was previously a visiting lecturer in International History at the University of the West of England.
 His paper on the Post World War Two movement for a World Government was published in the Federalist Debate.
 He was editor of Holy Makkah (FIRST 2017) – the first holistic exploration of the sacred city in the English language – which received praise from UNESCO, the Commonwealth and the Vatican.